awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

 * ApacheHttpClient: the SDK always prefers TLS 1.2 if it's supported in the platform.

 * UrlHttpConnectionClient:
-    * To enforce only tls 1.2, using the system property
+    * To enforce only tls 1.2, using the system property.

 .. code-block:: java

    java app.jar -Djdk.tls.client.protocols=TLSv1.2

-or in code
+or in code.

 .. code-block:: java